enricodias/emailValidator/README.md

 Returns ```true``` if the email is valid.

-The email is considered invalid if it fails on the local syntax check OR if it fails in the validator.pizza's check.
+The email is considered invalid if it fails on the local syntax check OR if it fails in the service provider's check.
 Note that disposable emails are valid emails.

 ### isDisposable()